Trekking in Iceland

 Who can do this Icelandic trekking trip?

+This eight-day adventure activity trip is suitable to relatively fit individuals who are able to be trek for five to six hours a day.
 Regardless of your level of fitness, it is always good advice to have a full medical check-up before deciding whether or not to tackle an adventure challenge.